apostrophecms/apostrophe-documentation/api-reference/files-ben.md

 ## Finding Files In Areas

 Use these methods to find files that live in areas that belong to a page or snippet.
-Because they are referencing an area we already have in memory, they are syncronous.
+Because they are referencing an area we already have in memory, they are synchronous.

 ### `areaFiles(page, 'body'[, options])` `(array)`